mksafavi/termsonic/README.md

 This project implements a terminal-based client for any [Subsonic](https://www.subsonic.org)-compatible server.

+It currently supports the following:
+- Browsing of Subsonic library organised by Artists and Albums
+- Playback of OGG, FLAC and MP3 files

 ## Building

 This application requires [Go](https://go.dev) version 1.19 at minimum.